 You can find some of her musings, which include incorporating Chinese Five Elements into Pagan ritual, at “Through the Dragon Door”.

-Sarah Thompson (aka Mage of Machines) is a queer, trans, 3rd Degree witch and is a co-founder of the Open Source Alexandrian tradition, the Circle of Cerridwen and of the Witches’ Order of the Golden Dawn.
-She and Gina have recently moved to the Chicago area, and will be forming the Strophalos of Hecate in 2017.
+Sarah Thompson is a queer, trans, 3rd Degree witch and is a co-founder of the Open Source Alexandrian tradition, the Circle of Cerridwen and of the Witches’ Order of the Golden Dawn.
+She and Gina have recently moved to Switzerland.
 She is also a photographer, musician, filmmaker, ham radio operator and the wife of a vicar.

 Sarah is also the server wizard for st4r.org.